-- Definitely not less than 50 watts power. - Preferably temperature adjustable 200 ~ 500 degrees Centigrade (400 to 900 degrees Fahrenheit) - An iron whose tips have a hollow sleeve to surround the element for best heat transfer. - You should have two tips.
-A 2 to 3mm T-2 type sloped chisel tip for brass and kit soldering, soldering wiring and soldering to rails, and perhaps a fine conical tip for electronics.
-(DCCconcepts always supply the correct tip types with every soldering iron: a standard small conical tip for finer wiring on PCBs and a very versatile T2 type tip which has an excellent profile for track use, wiring and all other general hobby soldering ).
+- Definitely NOT less than 50 watts power. - Preferably temperature adjustable 200 ~ 500 degrees Centigrade (400 to 900 degrees Farenheit) - An iron whose tips have a hollow sleeve to surround the element for best heat transfer. - You should have two tips.
+A 3 to 3mm T-2 type sloped chisel tip for brass and kit soldering, soldering wiring and soldering to rails, and perhaps a fine conical tip for electronics.
+(DCCconcepts always supply BOTH types with each soldering iron).

 Our recommendation?
-These are the irons we currently use every day.
+These are the irons WE choose to use every day.

-Best Stick Iron
+Best Stick iron Hakko fx600